lephuit/sample-wild-apricot-sso/README.md

 ### Query strings
 The application is also designed allow the passthrough of query strings (e.g., index.php?myvar=true).
-Any query strings will pass directly to the destination page, allowing them to be used following authentication.
+Any query strings will pass directly to the destination page, allowing them to be used following successful authentication.

 ### Additional notes
 By design, the SSO application is only able to access the "contacts_me" scope.
 You will need to perform a secondary API call to retrieve any additional information once you have a valid contact id at your disposal.